bspear8/TCCart/Project2/Design-Team/Docs/TestPlan.md

 Changes to the system's application protocol interface (API) should be avoided wherever possible to preserve existing test cases.
 In the event that the API must be changed, all existing test cases dependent on that API must be updated accordingly.

 The test suite will be built to run automatically, with the exception of some system tests run manually.
 Prior to any commit to the master branch, the entire test suite must be run in its entirety and all tests must be in a passed state.
 If functionality has changed to make a particular test case obsolete, the test case must be amended or removed prior to commitment to the master branch.
 Changes to code which do not affect layout of screens or functionality of controls, do not require the manual tests to be rerun.
 Manual tests do have to be rerun if changes are made to the user interface.

+The owners of the previously run tests have the responsiblity to run each of his or her assigned tests.

 ### 1.2 Test Selection